AUDIE CORNISH, HOST:

-DON GONYEA: As dinner attendees made their way to long tables carrying paper plates of chicken, potatoes and vegetables, Texas Governor Rick Perry navigated the aisles saying hello.
+DON GONYEA, BYLINE: As dinner attendees made their way to long tables carrying paper plates of chicken, potatoes and vegetables, Texas Governor Rick Perry navigated the aisles saying hello.

 UNIDENTIFIED MAN: Nice to meet you.

 PERRY: Oh, absolutely.
 Thank you.

 GONYEA: Over near the serving line, former House Speaker Newt Gingrich posed for pictures.
 Across the way, former Senator Rick Santorum shook hands, while Congressman Ron Paul worked the room.
 Also appearing, but not until it was time for them to speak, were businessman Herman Cain and Congresswoman Michele Bachmann.
 The dinner was sponsored by the Iowa Faith and Freedom Coalition.
 Each of these candidates considers evangelical voters a key part of their base.
 But Bill Gustoff, a Des Moines attorney and home-schooling advocate, says right now none seem poised to do what Mike Huckabee did in 2008.